noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - since abstractions require shared human knowledge, and all abstractions carry baggage, always pick the simplest idea (IMO)
 - modeling: the act of defining the concepts of a domain that map closely to our human reasoning
   - case class and sealed traits are the building blocks of modeling business domains
+  - no systematic methodology to modeling, but general advice includes
+    - useful to review the modeling docs somewhere in this repository
+    - idenitfy the concepts (in general nounse) that you are interested in
+    - identify the relations between them
+      - does one concept belong to another?
+        - e.g. a rectangle has a width and a height
+        - e.g. a `post message` action has a channel and a message
+      - does one concept generalize another one?
+        - e.g. a shape can be either a rectangle or a circle
+        - e.g. a subscription is a possible action
+    - translate each concept into a type definition
+      - concepts belonging to others become paramters of case classes
+      - concepts generalizing others become sealed traits
+    - implement the business logic as operations on the model
+      - check that you can construct meaningful values from your model
+        - also VALIDATE that you cannot construct nonsensical/illogical/invalid values from the model
+    - iterate on the domain model and business logic implementation

 ```scala
 ////////////////////////////////////////////////////////////////////